 As summer approaches, Egypt’s real-estate developers are hoping the year’s high season will be spared the economic impact of the COVID-19 global pandemic.

 “The big question is what will happen in summer,” said Hazem Helal, sales head at real estate developer, Mountain View.
 “If precautionary measures are eased and the economy starts moving, we think the market can start recovering [then].”

 According to the Ministry of Planning, construction and real estate constitute around 16 percent of the country’s GDP.
 The sector has proven itself resilient in recent years despite the political unrest that followed the 2011 uprising.
 However, by disrupting the flow of most businesses and slashing individual incomes, the COVID-19 has recently posed new challenges to the sector.

 According to Egypt’s online real-estate marketplace Aqarmap, demand dropped by nearly 30 percent in March.
 “None of Egypt’s real-estate developers could reach their targeted sales in Q1,” Helal said, adding that the slowdown in sales is expected to last through 2020 Q2.

-Developers also face a plummeting cash flow as customers are increasingly failing to pay their monthly instalments.
-“Companies used to collect 98 percent of due instalment checks; now they are only collecting around 75 percent,” said Fathallah Fawzy, Chairman of the Egyptian Businessmen Association’s Construction Committee.
+Developers also face a plummeting cash flow as customers are increasingly failing to pay their monthly installments.
+“Companies used to collect 98 percent of due installment checks; now they are only collecting around 75 percent,” said Fathallah Fawzy, Chairman of the Egyptian Businessmen Association’s Construction Committee.
 He added that operations on construction sites have been halved as a precautionary measure to curb the virus.